chroma-core/chroma/README.md

 The pip bundled flask app installs these above dependencies through `setup.cfg`.

+### The data manager
+The data manager is a seperate flask app that only fetches and writes data.

+TODO: write more

 ### The pip package
 This demonstrates how to send data to the flask backend via a library.
 It also demonstrates how to monkey patch a function, in this case pprint.